India • Born on March 30th

 Swastik joined Watsi on September 4th, 2015.
-Seven years ago, Swastik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Swastik joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Swastik's most recent donation traveled 3,100 miles to support Derrick, a five-year-old boy from Kenya, to fund corrective surgery.

 Swastik has funded healthcare for 27 patients in 11 countries.